BrainJarOrg/battleships/README.md

 #### Grid snapshots

 Before each move, player get the current situation - the opponent's grid's snapshot with marked fields.

+A snapshot is represented by a JSON:

+    {
+        "hit" : ["A2", "A3"],       // the cells shot at and hit
+        "missed" : ["A4", "B0"],    // the cells shot at but missed
+        "destroyed": [2]            // sizes (2, 3, 4, 5) of destroyed opponent's ships
+    }

+#### Move format

+A move is represented by a JSON:

+    {
+        "move" : "C4"               // any invalid output, or shooting twice at the same cell
+                                    // will be taken as a surrender }

 #### Valid turn